Quick Summary

 How to Optimize:

-- Automate the CI/CD pipeline to speed up development.
+- Automate repetitive tasks within the CI/CD pipeline to reduce manual effort.

 How to Measure This Metric: